 After 38 years building the finest brass instruments, the Kanstul factory has closed.
 The Kanstul family and team want to express their deep appreciation to our customers, business partners and friends for the business and incredible support they’ve received over the 38 years since Zig Kanstul founded the company.

-June: We have two 1602B trombones available.
+March: We have one 1602B trombone available.
 They are already collector's items.

 Designed for Los Angeles studio musician Alan Kaplan, this very lightweight trombone is made in the style of a vintage King.
 The hand slide is very lightweight and fast.
 The 7.5" bell is available in yellow brass or bronze, and a dual bore .491/.500" hand slide is available.
 Three interchangeable leadpipes are included, along with a Protec case.

 Los Angeles recording artist Alan Kaplan has for years played his signature ballad and studio styles on a vintage H.N.
 White trombone, made in the 1930’s by Matty Shiner for the great Tommy Dorsey.
 That very rare instrument had never been replicated.
 That is, until he approached Zig Kanstul.
 Zig has produced an improved version, and Alan liked the results so much, he now uses this new model all the time.

 The Model 1602-B features our lightest .500″ slide.
 We’ve drawn new lighter tubes and thinner ferrules for the fastest action available.
 We believe there is no trombone hand slide with as light a feel as this one.
 The new bell is hand hammered and hand spun, and is made of a single piece of lightweight brass sheet, for a velvety smooth sound that is well centered at all dynamic levels.
 These specifications combine to produce a sports car of a trombone, nimble, warm, friendly or even strident, as you prefer.
 The tone is malleable, so this horn does what you want.